The Value of the Works of Victor Vasarely

 In 1959, Vasarely became a naturalized French citizen.
 Much of his work is housed in the Vasarely Museum at the Château de Gourdes, in southern France, and the Vasarely Museum in Budapest.

 In 1970, the artist established the Vasarely Foundation.
 This took up quarters in 1976 in a building Vasarely designed near Aix-en-Provence.

 Vasarely died on March 15, 1997, at the age of 90 in Paris, France.
 His prints, paintings, collages, and sculptures are represented worldwide in numerous exhibits.

 The Development of Vasarely’s Works

 Vasarely’s first solo show in 1944 showcased his fully abstract signature style.
-He was greatly influenced by several geometric abstractionists including Kazimir Malevich and Piet Mondrian.
+Several geometric abstractionists including Kazimir Malevich and Piet Mondrian greatly influenced him.